 The three primary methods by which revival from a state of cryopreservation might take place include in situ repair, molecular scanand-restore, and scan-to-WBE.

-- In SItu REPAIR In situ repair uses the minimum repair methodology necessary for any given region of tissue.
+In situ repair uses the minimum repair methodology necessary for any given region of tissue.
 In this approach, any functional tissue, or tissue that can be restored to a state from which it can restore itself to a functional state, will be retained and repaired.
-In situ repair scenarios typically involve medical nanorobots called “cryobots” that enter the cryopreserved tissue at liquid nitrogen temperature by “tunneling” through the circulatory system,3 bringing them to within ~20 microns of every point in the patient’s brain and ~40 microns of every point in other tissue.4
+In situ repair scenarios typically involve medical nanorobots called “cryobots” that enter the cryopreserved tissue at liquid nitrogen temperature by “tunneling” through the circulatory system, bringing them to within ~20 microns of every point in the patient’s brain and ~40 microns of every point in other tissue.

 Getting funding from outside the cryonics community